lineshjose/Blue-Admin/README.md

 7. Free of cost

 ## Download
-Yoy can download latest version from [WordPress.org](https://wordpress.org/plugins/blue-admin/).
+You can download latest version from [WordPress.org](https://wordpress.org/plugins/blue-admin/).

 ## Troubleshooting
 If you have any problems running Blue Admin, [Support Forum](https://linesh.com/forums/forum/plugins/blue-admin/).